 • coffee.

-Halitosis can also be caused by crash diets.
+Crash diets can also cause halitosis.
 Especially ones that include fasting or little carbohydrates.
-This happens because as fats are broken down, they produce ketones - strongly smelling chemicals.
+This happens because, as fats are broken down, they produce ketones - strongly smelling chemicals.

 Bad habits

 Some habits, like binge drinking and smoking, can make your breath smell bad.
 Tobacco particularly raises the risk of gum disease.
-What’s more, smokers have a diminished sense of taste and smell, so they are often unaware of their halitosis.
+What is more, smokers have a diminished sense of taste and smell, so they are often unaware of their halitosis.

 Oral conditions